-Dallas Embezzlement Defense Lawyer
+Embezzlement Criminal Defense Lawyer in Dallas

 Embezzlement is a kind of theft.
 Unlike larceny, robbery, and other types of theft, a person accused of embezzlement first comes into possession of another person’s money or property with the rightful owner’s consent but then betrays the rightful owner’s trust by converting or appropriating the money or property with the intent to deprive the rightful owner of its use.

 For example, an employer may give an employee a corporate credit card to buy office supplies.
 If the employee uses the card to buy clothes, jewelry, or other items instead of for personal use, the employee could face an embezzlement charge.
 A person could also be prosecuted for embezzlement for transferring company or client funds from a business or trust account into their account or for using accounting practices to divert income from an individual or company entitled to receive it.
-A person entrusted with handling the finances of an elderly person will likely face criminal prosecution if they misappropriate the money.
-Often, public officials are charged with the offense when government funds or property go missing.

 Embezzlement is defined as a form of theft under Texas Penal Code § 31.03.
 Whether a prosecutor brings the charge as a felony or misdemeanor depends on the value of the money or property involved in the alleged embezzlement and whether other special circumstances exist.